jeroenjanssens/scikit-sos/README.rst

 Selecting outliers from the command line
 ----------------------------------------

+This module also includes a command-line tool called `sos`.
-A Python implementation of the SOS algorithm can be found in the sksos directory.
-This implementation only depends on NumPy and can be used from the command-line.
-For example, if we apply SOS with a perplexity of 20 to the Iris dataset, which is included, we obtain the following outlier probabilities:
+To illustrate, we apply SOS with a perplexity of 10 to the Iris dataset:

 .. code:: bash